Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

    }

-One thing to notice is that the test is not ensuring *why* the contract rejected, our piggy bank might reject for a wrong reason, and this would be a bug.
+One thing to notice is that the test is not ensuring *why* the contract rejected; your piggy bank might reject for a wrong reason and this would be a bug.
-This is probably fine for a simple smart contract like our piggy bank, but for a smart contract with more complex logic and many reasons for rejecting, it would be better if we tested this as well.
+This is probably fine for a simple smart contract like your piggy bank, but for a smart contract with more complex logic and many reasons for rejecting, it would be better if you tested this as well.

-To solve this we introduce a ``SmashError`` enum , to represent the different reasons for rejection:
+To solve this, introduce a ``SmashError`` enum  to represent the different reasons for rejection:

 .. code-block:: rust